OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 not just taxa, but process - NMF]

 No single available taxonomic source meets all five requirements.
-The NCBI taxonomy has good coverage of OTUs, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank.
+The NCBI taxonomy has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (about 360455 species having standard binomial names).
 Traditional all-life taxonomies such as Catalogue of Life, IRMNG, and GBIF meet the taxonomic coverage requirement, but miss many OTUs from our input trees, and their higher-level taxonomies are often not as phylogenetically informed or resolved as the NCBI taxonomy.
 At the very least, Open Tree needs to combine an NCBI-like sequence-aware taxonomy with a traditional broad taxonomy that is also open.

 These requirements cannot be met in an absolute sense; each is a 'best